GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 ## Objectives

-* Setting up the virtual machine
+* Set up the virtual machine
-* Downloading Joomla!
+* Download Joomla!
-* Setting up the database
+* Set up the database
-* Running the web-based setup
+* Run the web-based setup
-* Viewing your Joomla! site
+* View your Joomla! site
-* Sending email from Joomla!
+* Send email from Joomla!

 ## Prerequisites